bfirsh/docker-py/docs/nodes.rst

 .. py:module:: docker.models.nodes

-Nodes are part of a :doc:`swarm`.
+Get and list nodes in a swarm.
 Before you can use these methods, you first need to :doc:`join or initialize a swarm <swarm>`.

 Methods available on ``client.nodes``: